 - DIETARY TOXINS: These include sugar and processed foods, factory-farmed animal products, pesticide-laden foods, artificial sweeteners, and GMOs.

-- FOODS THAT TRIGGER SENSITIVITIES: To help you identify the culprits, try a gut-calming elimination diet to delete the most common leaky-gut triggers from your plate, such as gluten, dairy, soy, corn and sugar.
+- FOODS THAT TRIGGER SENSITIVITIES: Identify the culprits by trying a gut-calming elimination diet to delete the most common leaky-gut triggers from your plate, such as gluten, dairy, soy, corn and sugar.

 - GASTRIC IRRITANTS: Think alcohol and caffeine.
 With your doctor’s supervision, limit or eliminate the NSAID and PPI drugs.